AlxcNL/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/1 - Introduction.md

 **PII**\
 In this workshop the term **PII** is used.
 This abbreviation stands for *Personally Identifiable Information* — data that can be used to identify an individual, either directly (e.g., name, social security number) or indirectly (e.g., date of birth, address, IP address).

+**Schema**\
+The word “schema” has two meanings:

+- In data modeling, “schema” often refers to the entire structure of the database.
+- In PostgreSQL, Oracle, and MS SQL, a “schema” is a namespace inside a database, used to organize objects and control privileges.

+Regarding security and privacy the word "schema" can have either meaning, depending on whether we are discussing the overall database design or the namespace boundaries inside a DBMS.